 Whatever you decide to do, this low carb pumpkin pie will be delicious, so enjoy!

 So, this keto pumpkin pie has about 2 ideal servings.
 And each serving has 5 NET CARBS.

 And, honestly, it is so rich and satisfying that I only eat about a fourth of the pie every time I make it.
 With that said though, since it stores so well - and is even tastier leftover - I eat the rest of the pie for the next three days!

 Now, to store the pie you can either cover the bowl with plastic wrap. or transfer the pie to an airtight container.
 Stored like one of those two ways it will last in the fridgefor up to 4 days!

 Then whenever you want some low carb pumpkin pie deliciousness, just take it out and dig in!

 Also, I'm not going to lie; I've been eating some of this leftover pie for breakfast with my Keto Pumpkin Spice Latte.
 The combination is incredible.

 WRAPPING IT ALL UP

-Well, that is how to make pumpkin pie keto - and in just 5 minutes to boot!
+Well, that is how to make low carb pumpkin pie - and in just 5 minutes!

 Anyway, I hope you enjoy this easy keto pie recipe as much as I do.